btarg/requiem-vault/GM/First Session/Club/Celebration.md

 >Beneath them are faces you know well.
 >
 >Faces you’ve trained alongside for years, trusted with your lives in the crucible of the Military Academy.
->There's **Navarre, with the jagged scar above his left eye that he got during the Ashfall Ridge exercise**, now staring blankly at the ornate ceiling of the Lux Aeterna, a dark stain blooming on his chest.
+>There's **Navarre**, with the jagged scar above his left eye that he got during the Ashfall Ridge exercise, now staring blankly at the ornate ceiling of the Lux Aeterna, a dark stain blooming on his chest.
->And **Elara, whose infectious laughter used to fill the mess hall**, her usually vibrant expression slack, a trickle of blood escaping the corner of her lips.
+>And **Isabeau**, whose infectious laughter used to fill the mess hall, her usually vibrant expression slack, a trickle of blood escaping the corner of her lips.
->The third, **Markus, who always had your back in sparring sessions and boasted he'd buy the first round after this mission**, lies twisted at an unnatural angle, his own weapon fallen just out of reach.
+>The third, **Johnathan**, who always had your back in sparring sessions and boasted he'd buy the first round after this mission, lies twisted at an unnatural angle, his own weapon fallen just out of reach.
 >
 >Each of them are donning new, unfamiliar tattoos.
-Crimson thorns wrap around their arms like veins, with bright blue patches appearing throughout, almost dripping like fresh paint.
+Crimson thorns wrap around their arms like veins, with bright blue patches appearing throughout, dripping like fresh paint.
 >
 >You hear the sound of frantic footsteps pounding down the corridor outside.
-The door to the club area bursts open, slamming against the wall with a crack that makes you flinch.
+The door to the club area bursts open, slamming against the wall with a crack.
 >
 >Professor Thorne stumbles into the room, chest heaving, her usually composed features etched with a desperate alarm that morphs instantly into wide-eyed horror.
 >She stops dead, a choked sound caught in her throat.
 >
->After a moment that stretches into an eternity, the Professor seems to gather herself, kneeling over Markus.
-He coughs up small sputters of blood as the Professor places her hands a few inches above his body.
-With blinding flashes of green light and the sound of crackling energy, his wounds begin to close, his breathing growing calmer.
+>After a moment that stretches into an eternity, the Professor seems to gather herself.
+She kneels over Johnathan, placing her hands a few inches above his body as he coughs up small sputters of blood.
+Blinding flashes of green light accompany the sound of crackling energy, and his wounds begin to close, his breathing growing calmer.
 >
 >She repeats this process twice, frantically and without another word.
-The third time, however, the light is dim, the crackling sound unbearably quiet.
+The third time, however, the light is dim, and the crackling sound unbearably quiet.
 Thorne lets out an exasperated, defeated gasp.
->Finally, her eyes, glistening with unshed tears and a terrifying clarity, lift to meet yours.
+>Her eyes, glistening with unshed tears and a terrifying clarity, lift to meet yours.
->Her voice, when she finally speaks, is a raw whisper, trembling with a profound, soul-deep betrayal.
+>Her voice, when she finally speaks, is a raw whisper, trembling with a soul-deep betrayal.
 >
 >"By the gods...
 >What have you *done*?"